Benemrxr/toolkits-architectures/reports/Report_5.md

 To create the new table as expected in the task, we transformed our function from the last milestone so that it creates the table as described in the task.
 We further renamed this updated function as 'create_predefined_table()' to avoid misunderstandings.
 Finally, we called this function inside of our predict route.

 To insert our predictions into our created table, we again had to serialize our data, as always when working with the database.
 Therefore, we also had a function created in a previous milestone, which we could simply import and use.
 This 'serializer()' function makes it possible to save the data in our database, since PostgreSQL is not able to store numpy arrays.
-We then used the serialized array as a parameter for our 'insert_predictions()' function and store the predictions this way into our database.
+We then used the serialized array as a parameter for our 'insert_predictions()' function and store the predictions into our database.

 > - Return the prediction to the sender of the HTTP POST request

-To send the data back, we have to encode it as JSON again.
-We use the function 'json.dumps()'.
+To send the data back, we had to encode it as JSON again.
+We use therefore the function 'json.dumps()'.
 But here we got into troubles, since it is not possible to send numpy arrays in the JSON format.
 With the help of the internet, we found a solution for this problem.
 We used the function 'tolist()'to transform our numpy array to a python list.
-We then used this list as a parameter for the 'json.dumps()' function.
-This way we are able to send our predictions back to the user.
+We used this list as a parameter for the 'json.dumps()' function.
+This way we were able to send our predictions back to the user.

 > - There should be two Docker container communicating with each other (your Flask app, and the PostgreSQL DB).
 Use docker-compose to start both